-Cabin crew and ground staff at Jet Airways (JAI, Mumbai International) have united to challenge the Kalrock-Jalan consortium’s proposal to revive the airline, expressing concerns about unpaid salaries and retirement benefits, and have filed a petition on the matter to the National Company Law Appellate Tribunal (NCLAT), the Press Trust of India reported.
+Cabin crew and ground staff at Jet Airways (Mumbai International) have united to challenge the Kalrock-Jalan consortium’s proposal to revive the airline, expressing concerns about unpaid salaries and retirement benefits, and have filed a petition on the matter to the National Company Law Appellate Tribunal (NCLAT), the Press Trust of India reported.

 The Jet Airways Cabin Crew Association (JACCA) and ground-staff union Bhartiya Kamgar Sena claimed that money owed to employees had not been included as part of insolvency proceedings taking place under the Corporate Insolvency Resolution Process (CIRP).